mit-ll/degas-daidalus/SimulinkInterface/README.md

 2. Add -fPIC to the list of CXXFLAGS in the Makefile

 3. Run the command *make lib* to build the library

 4. The .a file can be found in C++/lib

-5. Move the .lib file to the directory pointed at by *make_daidalus_sfunc.m*, or ammend the path to the file
+5. Move the .a file to the directory pointed at by *make_daidalus_sfunc.m*, or amend the path to the file

 ### Creating the S-Function

-1. Run make_daidalus_sfunc.m to generate the mex file
+1. Run make_daidalus_sfunc.m to generate the mex file.
+If running in Windows, a .mexw64 file will be generated.
+If running in Linux, a .mexa64 file will be generated.

 ### Using with DEGAS

 Before using DAIDALUS with DEGAS, ensure that the SimulinkInterface folder is on your Matlab path.
 Directions on how to do this can be found in the *Quick Start* section of the DEGAS README located in the DEGAS folder.

 ### DAIDALUS 1.0.1 vs. 2.0.1